QuentinRa/blog.quentinra.dev/ensiie/igl/td9/project.md

 [/template]
 ```

-You need to add import right-after the java.util import.
+You need to add import right after the java.util import.
 But, this won't do.
 You will also have to put every package inside one package, because in Java, you can't import classes nested in the default package. **In fileUtils**, edit these two functions with

 ```diff
 [template private packagePath(aType : Type)]